-7 Simple Ways to Teach Your Children How to Pray
+7 Simple Ways to Help Kids Pray With Confidence

 If you are a Christian parent, you probably know that prayer is important.
 But, knowing that prayer is important is not enough.
 We need to be intentionally teaching our kids how to pray.

 How can we do this?
 Often we don’t feel at all confident in our own prayer abilities.
 How can we intentionally help our kids pray with confidence and show them that a conversation with God is easier than they think?

 1. Pray about it!